danielrosehill/Weird-AI-Bots/README.md

 Library of configurations for intentionally weird and offbeat AI characters.

-These can be used in just about any platform that supports AI -human "interaction" - but I try most of these out on speech to speech platforms.
+These can be used in just about any platform that supports AI -human "interaction" - but I try most of these out on speech to speech platforms (Play.ai, Vapi, etc)

 Unlike some of my AI agents/assistants that I hope will do something useful, nothing too serious or ambitious is intended here, although sometimes I try to see if these characters can actually be unexpectedly insightful or profound.